NEW: Robert Mueller to lead inquest into how NFL handled its investigation into Rice case

 NFL says it is unaware of anyone in league office watching video before this week

 The NFL on Wednesday said it is looking into an Associated Press report that a league executive in April received from a law enforcement official a copy of the video in which Ray Rice punched his now-wife in the face.

 The law enforcement official had a short voice mail from April 9 in which someone calling from a number at an NFL office thanks the official, the AP reported.
 The caller says of the video, “You’re right.
 It’s terrible,” according to the AP.

 The league has denied that anyone in its office had seen the video before Monday, when it was posted online.
-When asked about the AP report, an NFL spokesman said the league will investigate the validity of the story.

 “We have no knowledge of this.
 We are not aware of anyone in our office who possessed or saw the video before it was made public on Monday.
 We will look into it,” Brian McCarthy said.

 The AP story said the law enforcement official requested anonymity because of an ongoing investigation and didn’t name the NFL executive because that would make it easy to identify the AP’s source.